The shape distribution of superclusters in SDSS DR 12: SDSS DR12 main galaxy sample and constructing the luminosity density field

 The density field from the SDSS DR12 main galaxy sample was constructed closely following \cite{Juhan_thesis, Liivamagi:2010jg}.
 In short, galaxy luminosities are interpolated onto a regular Cartesian grid with a three-dimensional smoothing kernel.

 We use two properties given in the \citet{Tempel:2017gr} galaxy catalogue to reduce observational effects on the density field.
 First, we use the `corrected' distance, which takes into account the velocity dispersion in groups and clusters suppressing the cluster-finger (finger-of-god) redshift distortions \citep{Kaiser:1987qv}.
 This correction, of course, is only statistical and not applicable to determine the positions of individual galaxies, however, one can make an assumption that clusters and groups should be more or less spherical and not strongly elongated along the line of sight.

 Another important issue is that the number of galaxies in volume-limited samples decreases with distance due to only brighter objects being observed.
 In order to counter that, galaxy luminosities are weighted before interpolation, this compensates for the amount of unobserved luminosity, i.e. galaxies that fall outside the observational magnitude limits.
 The weight is calculated as the ratio between the area under full galaxy luminosity function and the fraction that is inside the survey visibility window at the distance of the galaxy.
 As with the cluster-finger suppression, doing this is correct only in a statistical sense.
 In this work, we are looking at structures on much larger scales than individual galaxies and therefore applying both of these `corrections' is justified.
-Thus the resulting density field is cleaned from the smearing effect of the cluster-fingers and, at the same time, retains roughly constant value with the distance \citep{Liivamagi:2010jg}, despite the falling number density of galaxies.
+With these procedures, the resulting density field is cleaned from the smearing effect of the cluster-fingers, and at the same time, retains roughly constant value with the distance \citep{Liivamagi:2010jg}, despite the falling number density of galaxies.

 Luminosity densities $\ell$ on the grid are calculated as